niangaotuantuan/niangaotuantuan.github.io/_posts/2016/2016-01-10-highway-networks-and-deep-residual-networks.md

 ---
 layout: post
-title: Highway Networks and Deep Residual Networks
-description: Recently, a breakthrough news spread over social networks.
-In the ImageNet challenge, the Microsoft team won first place in all three categories it entered: classification, localization and detection.
-Its system was better than the other entrants by a large margin.
-In the Microsoft Common Objects in Context challenge, also known as MS COCO, the Microsoft team won first place for image detection and segmentation.
-The MSRA author Kaiming He, named their model as Deep Residual Network (ResNet).
-In this post, I will explain this ResNet as a special case of Highway Networks, which has been proposed before.
+title: In this post, I will explain this ResNet as a special case of Highway Networks, which has been proposed before.
 Both of the work is amazing and thought-provoking.

 comments: true
 share: true